 Getting into a vehicle accident is not on the top of anyone’s list of things to do.
 However, we know that accidents are a reality.
 We see them every day as we ride around, but when they happen to us, they are unexpected.
 In the confusing aftermath of an accident, you need to know who is going to pay for damage and injury expenses.
 A PA auto accident lawyer can help you get through this process.

-Today, the SMA Law Group wants to discuss some of the ways you can reach a settlement after a PA auto accident.
+Today, the SMT Legal wants to discuss some of the ways you can reach a settlement after a PA auto accident.

 If you chose no-fault insurance